jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

   {'01': 503, '10': 497}
 ```

-The options are as follows:

-- `nruns`         : Number of test runs
-- `include_zeros` : Include zero entries

 ### Quantum Measurement (with collapse)

 A quantum measurement may be performed on one or more qubits.
 This collapses the state as it would on a real quantum computer.

-If no qubits are specified, then all the qubits are measured.
+The 'qubits' argument specifies the qubits to be measured.
+If it is omitted, all qubits are measured.

 ```
 API:
-  qc.measure(*qubits)
+  qc.measure(qubits)

 Examples:
-  qc.measure(0,1)   # Measure qubits 0 and 1
   qc.measure()        # Measure all qubits
+  qc.measure([0,1])   # Measure qubits 0 and 1
 ```

 Example output: